-To request information, students should visit inquire.ttu.edu or set up a Raider Connect account.
+To request information, students should visit inquire.ttu.edu, set up a Raider Connect account or scan QR code at the table.

 What kind of high school grades do I have to have to go to Texas Tech?

 The admissions process is holistic for freshman students who do not meet assured admissions.
 Undergraduate Admissions will look at everything in a student's application to determine if the student could be successful at Texas Tech.
 Students should visit our website for specific admission requirements.